Emmauel98/newtest/README.md

-# learning git
+# learning Git an Github
-##this repo was used ti learn git from amigoscode
+## This repo was used ti learn git from amigoscode

 https://amigoscode.com/courses/git#github